 VA loans and USDA loans, as more specialized loan types, don’t allow for cosigners.

-Cosigners takes on financial risk by signing on to your mortgage.
+Cosigners take on financial risk by signing on to your mortgage.
 They’re responsible for your loan, so the mortgage debt and payment history become part of their credit record.

 Carrying your loan makes qualifying for a mortgage to buy or refinance their own home more challenging.
 Late payments count against their credit, lower scores, and trigger higher interest rates, fees, or worse - credit denial.